Aug. 2, 2012

 The front seat passenger of the car was severely injured and was airlifted to an Appleton, Wisconsin, hospital.
 The driver suffered an eye injury and was taken by ambulance to a Two Rivers medical facility for treatment.
 Three young passengers in the backseat also suffered from injuries that required hospitalization.

 Troopers with the Wisconsin State Patrol say that they will continue to investigate what factors led to the accident.

 Statistics show that slower moving traffic is often the cause of an accident.
-This is why the Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz say that it is important to slow down and drive defensively around slow moving traffic.
+This is why the personal injury attorneys based in Appleton with Sigman, Janssen, Sewall, Pitz & Burkham say that it is important to slow down and drive defensively around slow moving traffic.
 Be sure and allow plenty of space between your vehicle and the slower moving cars, and wait to pass until a safe opportunity arises.